A journey into PostgreSQL logical replication - the next chapter

 Our second query shows a considerable improvement in execution time because it makes use of the index, created over the generated field.

-Bonus: Note that there are 0 heap fetches, we are using COUNT(1)
+Bonus: Note that there are 0 heap fetches.
+We are using COUNT(1)

 , and because our operation doesn't need any more data, it can use the index alone.
 If we were to push execution to go back to the table, such as by using COUNT(*)

-, that wouldn't be the case, that would degrade response time.
+that wouldn't be the case; that would degrade response time.

 JSONB